10 Cheer Nutrition Tips to Support Performance

 Cheer Nutrition Tip #4: Enjoy Healthy Fats

 Fat also provides an energy source for the body, helps protect internal organs, and provides structure to cell walls.
-Essential fatty acids are also necessary for optimal brain function.
+Omega-3 fatty acids are also necessary for optimal function of the brain and immune system (3).

 Ideas for foods containing healthy, unsaturated fats that cheerleaders can add to their diets include: